Installing Infrared Heating Cost

 When the colder, rainy and frosty winters hit, heating becomes a key part of making your home cosy, comfortable and a relaxing place to be.

-There are a variety of heating options in the UK, including traditional systems such as gas and electric central heating, but one has quickly proven to be a modern, efficient alternative: infrared heating.
+There are a variety of heating options in the UK, including traditional systems such as gas central heating or an electric central heating system, but one has quickly proven to be a modern, efficient alternative: infrared heating.

 Unlike other heating methods that warm the air in a room, infrared heaters work by heating objects and people.
-Not only does this result in faster heating, but it also reduces heat loss and helps maintain a consistent room temperature, making it more energy-efficient and low-maintenance.
+Not only does this result in your body feeling warmer quickly, but it also helps reduce heat loss and contributes to a consistent room temperature.
+As a result, infrared heating can make for a more energy-efficient option compared to the likes of a gas central heating system when it comes to targeted heating, and is relatively low-maintenance.

 But, how much will it cost you to install infrared heating at home?